 Yang attended Brown University in Providence, Rhode Island, where he graduated in 1996 with a Bachelor of Arts degree in Economics.
-Afterward, Yang attended the Columbia Law School in New York City where in 1999 he earned his Juris Doctor (J.D.).
+Afterward, Yang attended the Columbia Law School in New York City where he earned his Juris Doctor in 1999.

 Yang’s most notable and public community work has to be through the initiatives pushed by Ventures for America, a non-profit providing real-world entrepreneurial experience to recent graduates.
 Those initiatives were publicized and amplified through being a part of the Obama-era PAGE group which allowed Yang’s business to extend to its entrepreneurial learning skills across the global.
 In this hope, numerous global would-be entrepreneurs are armed with the knowledge and skills to create and pursue their own business ventures.

-Andrew Yang has not provided any public comment about his stance on gambling, whether domestic brick and mortar expansion or for online gambling pursuit.
-In fact, out of all the policies and issues listed on his campaign site, not one mentions gaming or gambling.
+Andrew Yang has not provided much public comment about his stance on gambling, whether domestic brick and mortar expansion or online gambling.
+In fact, out of all the policies and issues listed on his campaign site, there is not one mention of gaming or gambling.
 This is not surprising, it’s not really a hot issue topic among the candidates.
 However, we have seen him tweet his own election odds, and he recently tweeted his support for federalizing a mandate to make domestic online poker legal across the country:

 Online poker is legal in 4 states.
 The state-by-state rules are variable and push many players to offshore sites.
 We should clarify the rules and make it legal in all 50 states.
 US players and companies would benefit and new tax revenues could be used to mitigate addiction.

 — Andrew Yang🧢🇺🇸 (@AndrewYang) October 26, 2019